Airbotics/uptane-server/docs/guides/quickstart.md

 > Note: the first time you do this it can take as long as an hour.
 This could be a good time to get that coffee.

-When the image finishes building meta-updater will sign upload it to Airbotics.
+When the image finishes building meta-updater will sign and upload it to Airbotics.
 You'll then be able to see it in the [images](https://dashboard.airbotics.io/images) page on the dashboard.
 Click into the image and change its description to something like _Quickstart image v1 - does not contain vim_.

 > More: You can read a more detailed tutorial about building images [here](#) including how to pin images to certain compatible boards.